 This is where we are going to remain focused and not be distracted.

-Let me set the table by reminding you that for the last year of your lives, the mainstream media, the libr the left in this country, has been actively involved in a wholesale lie that has been pushed day in and day out, hour in and hour out.
+Let me set the table by reminding you that for the last year of your lives, the mainstream media, the left in this country, has been actively involved in a wholesale lie that has been pushed day in and day out, hour in and hour out.

 And the lie is about Trump and Russia collusion.

-We have no evidence a year later of Trump Russia collusion at all.
+We have no evidence a year later of Trump-Russia collusion at all.

-Now it was about a year ago when Sarah Carter, when we began our investigation, and things started to unravel very quickly.
+Now, it was about a year ago when Sarah Carter, when we began our investigation and things started to unravel very quickly.

-And what we have discovered is the single greatest case of government abuse of power, the single biggest political story in our lifetime, and it has virtually been ignored by this corrupt mainstream media that is just married into this destroy Trump psychosis that they have.
+And what we have discovered is the single greatest case of government abuse of power, the single biggest political story in our lifetime.

 And they have never gone near it.